SciCompKL/CoDiPack/documentation/Tutorial1.md

 \f]
 The derivative computation with the forward mode of CoDiPack needs now three things:
   - An implementation of the function with the CoDiPack forward type [RealForward](@ref codi::RealForward).
-  - The direction of the derivate has to be set.
+  - The direction of the derivative has to be set.
-  - The result of the derivative has to be recevied from the result.
+  - The result of the derivative has to be received from the result.

 The first thing is the implementation of the function with the forward type of CoDiPack.
-This is done by replacing every occourence of the type double in the function with the type RealForward.
+This is done by replacing every occurrence of the type double in the function with the type RealForward.
 The overloading implementation looks like
 ~~~~{.cpp}
     codi::RealForward func(const codi::RealForward& x) {